Laf111/CEMU-Batch-Framework/README.md

         - total size needed on the Wii-U, is computed
         - you'll have to update the game on the Wii-U
     - Enable/Disable Wii-U firmware update (by removing/creating the folder /storage_mlc/sys/update)
-    - Import saves from the Wii-U (for all selected users);
+    - Import saves from the Wii-U (for all selected users including games stats from Wii-U);
-    - Export saves to the Wii-U (for all selected users)
+    - Export saves to the Wii-U (for all selected users including CEMU games stats)
     - Sync game stats between CEMU and your Wii-U